 Pay Someone Else to Do It For You!

-Does it make you cringe to toss meat and dairy in the garbage?
-If you hate throwing out chicken bones and moldy cheese, or if you find compost icky or hate venturing out into the cold, Compost Winnipeg might be your answer.
+If you have meat and dairy scraps, if you find compost icky, or hate venturing out into the cold, Compost Winnipeg might be your answer.
 This social enterprise will take meat, dairy, oils, napkins, bones, and food-soiled paper, on top of your usual fruit and vegetable scraps (you’ll still have to find your own solution for pet waste though).
-A $10 deposit on the bucket and $25 a month gets you weekly pickups and a clean bin each week so you don’t even have to do the washing!
+A $15 deposit on the bucket and $35 a month gets you weekly pickups and a clean bin each week so you don’t even have to do the washing!
 Contact firstname.lastname@example.org to see if we’re serving your neighbourhood.

 Use Somebody Else’s Bin